Odin2003/Muon-Tomography/README.md

 make
 ```

-Now you can run in the same way as before, locally, using
+Now you can run in the same way as before, locally, creating again a build directory within sim and compiling the code with cmake .. and make.
+Then you can run it using

 ```
 ./exampleB4a -i batch_run_C0RAA_01.mac